Income driven repayment, or IDR, is the term used by the government to describe five loan repayment plans. They are:

 The mistake is that they compare the cost displayed under the Total Paid column to the total cost of a pay off strategy (a standard 10 year or 25 year repayment plan).
 For most, the cost will be significantly lower for the income driven repayment plan if you stop here.

 However, you have to 1) factor in the tax and 2) compare the proper time period.
-We discuss the tax below and the proper time period under Part B of the calculator results below.

-To estimate your tax obligation, you first have to estimate what amount of student loans you will have forgiven.
+To estimate your tax obligation, you first have to estimate what amount of loans you will have forgiven.
 Our income driven repayment calculator provides that estimate for you under the Amount Forgiven column.

 The next column is how much you would pay in total.
 This column adds the Total Paid Without Tax column and the Tax Obligation column together.

-Step 6: Implementing Your Plan & Saving For The Tax
+Implementing Your Plan & Saving For The Tax

 Now that you know what your estimated tax liability will be, you need to develop a plan and implement it.
 Therefore, you need to know the minimum amount you need to save each month.
 We call this your “required minimum monthly savings amount.”
 You also need a way to implement the plan because the estimated tax liability will change over-time.